 4. How can collaboration tools help in obtaining education through social media?

-Collaboration tools like Google Workspace, Slack, and Microsoft Teams enable knowledge sharing, virtual classrooms, and group discussions.
+Collaboration tools like Google Workspace, Slack, and Microsoft Teams enable knowledge sharing, virtual classrooms, and provide you with some other group collaboration social platforms features.
 They help students and professionals access curated content, webinars, and peer learning resources in real time.

 5. What is the importance of collaboration in social media team structure?